KaranSinghDev/KaranSinghDev/README.md

 For me, it's about the challenge of making things efficient, resilient, and fundamentally well-engineered.

-## My Core Projects
+## My Core Projects ( Highlights of 2025 )
-*Here are a few of the challenges I've enjoyed tackling.*
+*Here are a few of the challenges I've enjoyed tackling and the ideas from which they originated.*

 #### 🚀 Time-Series Database Engine
 Fascinated by how data is stored and retrieved efficiently, I engineered a custom time-series database from scratch in C++.
 By implementing custom compression (Delta-of-Delta/XOR) and a cache-aware storage layout, I was able to cut storage requirements by 50% and deliver p99 read latencies of **under 1.3ms** on hot data.